-UUCF launched its commitment to exploration, learning and transformation around racial justice with its campaign “Thirty Days of Love: A Call to Action for Faith, Race and Justice” early in 2016.
-The congregation continues this commitment through a Racial Justice Steering Committee, working on long-term advocacy, training, education, partnerships and engagement.
+UUCF launched its commitment to exploration, learning and transformation around racial justice in 2016.
+The congregation continues this commitment through a Racial Justice Steering Committee, working on long-term advocacy, training, education, partnerships, witness and action.
 Read more here.

 UUCF is committed to ending gun violence and to urging our legislators to approve sensible gun violence prevention legislation.
 To that end, UUCF members passed a Congregational Resolution on Preventing Gun Violence in 2013.

 In additional to other local, state and national actions on gun violence prevention, UUCFers participate in gun violence prevention vigils at the National Rifle Association headquarters in Fairfax on the 14th of each month at 10 a.m.
+(2 p.m. if the 14th falls on a Sunday).
 These vigils commemorate the lives lost to gun violence at Sandy Hook Elementary School in 2012 and thousands of others since.
 Read more here.

-For decades, UUCF has been dedicated to ensuring LGBTQ+ (lesbian, gay, bisexual, transgender, queer and others) rights and is a Welcoming Congregation focused on education, consciousness raising and fellowship within the UUCF community and beyond.
+For decades, UUCF has been dedicated to ensuring LGBTQIA+ (lesbian, gay, bisexual, transgender, queer/questioning, intersex, asexual/ally and others) rights and is a Welcoming Congregation focused on education, consciousness raising and fellowship within the UUCF community and beyond.
 Read more here.